-We later introduced several inbound marketing campaigns to promote the opening of Bethesda’s newest community: Hawthorne Place.
-Our digital marketing strategy included search engine marketing (SEM) and digital banner tactics that targeted families who were searching for senior care services.
+When Bethesda was preparing to open its newest community, Hawthorne Place, it turned to Paradigm for help getting the word out.
+We developed an inbound marketing strategy that included search engine marketing (SEM) and digital banner ads that targeted families searching for senior care online.
+Those ads drove users to a lead-generating landing page, where they could submit a form to get information from a Bethesda representative.
 Thanks in part to our campaign, Hawthorne Place achieved full capacity just a few months after opening.

 Following the successful launch of its primary website, Bethesda approached Paradigm to develop a new website geared toward ambitious career seekers.
 We responded with a custom microsite that pulls at the heartstrings of hardworking professionals with a commitment to care.
 A warm, compassionate tone perfectly aligns with Bethesda’s parent brand and is combined with strong, team-centric messaging that illustrates the intangible value of working in a Bethesda community.